The Education Library on the main floor of McArthur Hall, West Campus, is currently closed due to the COVID-19 pandemic.

 For assistance with research data management, from developing a data management plan to depositing your data in a shared archive for preservation and long term access, talk to your Subject Librarian.
 To read more about the services available to Queen's researchers for data management, see the Research Data Management Guide.

-If a book that you need is housed in another campus library, use the REQUEST link on the item's QCAT record to request that the item be delivered to your library of choice.
-The delivery time is usually 2 days.
-An email will be sent to you on the next business day to let you know it is available for pick-up, or you can track its status in real time in QCAT.
+Need a book that is currently not available or not at your nearest campus library?
+Use the REQUEST link on the item's record to request that an item be delivered to your library of choice.
+Delivery time is usually 2 days if the item is in the Library.
+If the item is signed out, a hold will be placed on short term loans (2 weeks) and a recall will be placed on regular loans (120-day loans).
+Recalls modify the due date of the item to 1 week from the date of the recall (everyone is, however, guaranteed items for 2 weeks).
+An email will be sent to you to let you know once the item is available for pick-up, or you can track its status in real time in Omni.

 PRINT / COPY / SCAN